B3NJ4M1N0/ISO8601/README.md

 Download AHK here: https://www.autohotkey.com/

 Also included are shortcuts for typing the date and time with the following formats -> DD/MM/YYYY and HH:MM:SS, mapped similarly to how they are achieved in MS Excel.
+You may want to edit these shortcuts depending on how your keyboard is laid out.

 # Usage